Picking a Business Name:3 Mistakes to Avoid in Business Names

 Picking a Business Name

 One of the most important steps you’ll take when you start a new business is picking a business name.
-While the majority of us tendpicking a business name to focus more on choosing a catchy name to give us that edge in marketing there’s much more to it that you should pay careful attention to.
+While the majority of us tend to focus more on choosing a catchy name to give us that edge in marketing there’s much more to it that you should pay careful attention to.

 When you choose a name for your business, avoid these three mistakes: